croquet/microverse/staging/docs/Tutorial.md

 ### Discord

 The best resource for help in developing Croquet Microverse worlds is on our Discord server where you can ask questions, view examples, and see the Metaverse being constructed while you watch.
-Check it out here:
+Check it out on the [Croquet Discord server](https://discord.gg/9U9MKSbJXS).
-<iframe src="https://discord.com/widget?id=694586717247635488&theme=dark" width="350" height="500" allowtransparency="true" frameborder="0" sandbox="allow-popups allow-popups-to-escape-sandbox allow-same-origin allow-scripts"></iframe>

 ## Steps Towards Creating Your Microverse
 ---